Ciguatera fish poisoning: Signs and symptoms

 Hallmark symptoms of ciguatera in humans include gastrointestinal, cardiovascular, and neurological effects.
 Gastrointestinal symptoms include nausea, vomiting, and diarrhea, usually followed by neurological symptoms such as headaches, muscle aches, paresthesia, numbness of extremities, mouth and lips, reversal of hot and cold sensation, ataxia, vertigo, and hallucinations.
 Severe cases of ciguatera can also result in cold allodynia, which is a burning sensation on contact with cold.
 Neurological symptoms can persist and ciguatera poisoning is occasionally misdiagnosed as multiple sclerosis.
-Cardiovascular symptoms include bradycardia, tachycardia, hypotension, hypertension, orthostatic tachycardia, exercise intolerance, and rhythm disorders.
+Cardiovascular symptoms include bradycardia, tachycardia, hypotension, hypertension, orthostatic tachycardia, exercise intolerance, and abnormal electrocardiograms.
 Death from the condition can occur, but is very rare.

 Dyspareunia and other ciguatera symptoms have developed in otherwise healthy males and females following sexual intercourse with partners suffering ciguatera poisoning, signifying that the toxin may be sexually transmitted.
-Diarrhea and facial rashes have been reported in breastfed infants of poisoned mothers, suggesting that ciguatera toxins migrate into breast milk.
+Diarrhea and facial rashes have been reported in breastfed infants of poisoned mothers, suggesting that the polyether toxins partition into breast milk.

 The symptoms can last from weeks to years, and in extreme cases as long as 20 years, often leading to long-term disability.
 Most people do recover slowly over time.

 Cause

-Gambierdiscus toxicus is the primary dinoflagellate responsible for the production of a number of similar polyether toxins, including ciguatoxin, maitotoxin, gambieric acid and scaritoxin, as well as the long-chain alcohol palytoxin.
-Other dinoflagellates that may cause ciguatera include Prorocentrum spp., Ostreopsis spp., Coolia monotis, Thecadinium spp. and Amphidinium carterae.
+Gambierdiscus toxicus is the primary dinoflagellate responsible for the production of a number of similar polyether toxins, including ciguatoxins, maitotoxin and possibly palytoxin.
+Other dinoflagellates that may cause ciguatera include other Gambierdiscus species and members of the genera Fukuyoa and Ostreopsis.

 Diagnosis

 Diagnosis is based on a person's symptoms together with having recently eaten fish.
 If a number of those who eat the same fish have symptoms the diagnosis becomes more likely.
 If some of the fish they had previously eaten is available this can also be tested to confirm the diagnosis.
 Other potential causes such as paralytic shellfish poisoning (PSP), neurotoxic shellfish poisoning (NSP), scombrotoxin fish poisoning, and pufferfish poisoning should be excluded.

-The reversal of hot and cold sensations is an occasional symptom of CFP that may help differentiate it from intestinal "flu".
+The reversal of hot and cold sensations is an occasional symptom of CFP that may help differentiate it from norovirus.